martinky/qt-interactive-coding/README.md

 ## Integration

-You can either build the `qicruntime.pro` as a library and link to it, or add it directly into your Qt project by including `qicruntime.pri`.
+You can either build and link the `qicruntime.pro` as a shared or static library, or add it directly into your Qt project by including `qicruntime.pri`.

 ## Usage

-Basic example of compiling and running C++ code at runtime.
+Basic example: Compiling and running C++ code at runtime.

 ``` c++
 #include <qicruntime.h>